rajashri570/MI-15-EMBEDD/Pratyush/aboutme.md

 I am Pratyush sharma.
-I have my graduation in B.Voc(Software Development) from University of Delhi.
+I have done my graduation in B.Voc(Software Development) from University of Delhi.